 Today Bayard has scaled back production significantly – and hand crafts a single wine every year, a Cabernet Sauvignon from a private vineyard in Calistoga that he has been working with for years.
 This wine usually has a production in the 100+ case per yer range.

-Renard was somewhat of an anomaly in the Napa Valley, because for many years they focused on making Syrah & select other Rhone varietals.
-The diversity of wines produced from non-contemporary Napa varietals was uniquely refreshing (considering two of the most common wines produced in the Napa Valley are Cabernet Sauvignon and Chardonnay).
+Renard was somewhat of an anomaly in the Napa Valley, because for many years they focused on making Syrah & select other Rhone varieties.
+The diversity of wines produced from non-contemporary Napa varieties was uniquely refreshing (considering two of the most common wines produced in the Napa Valley are Cabernet Sauvignon and Chardonnay).

 When Renard was at the height of their production, much of their fruit was sourced from hillside cooler climates in neighboring Sonoma County to the west and the Santa Ynez Valley to the south in Santa Barbara County.